Is THCA legal infographic explaining federal hemp law and the 2018 Farm Bill — Fire Breathers

 Frequently Asked Questions

-Yes — as of May 2026, hemp-derived THCA with ≤0.3% Delta-9 THC by dry weight is federally legal under the 2018 Farm Bill.
-A federal rule change is scheduled for November 12, 2026 that will likely change this.
+As of May 2026, hemp-derived THCA with ≤0.3% Delta-9 THC by dry weight falls within the federal definition of “hemp” under the 2018 Farm Bill.
+A federal rule change is scheduled for November 12, 2026 that is expected to change this.
+Federal classification does not override state law — even when a product is federally compliant, individual states can and do impose their own restrictions.
+This is general information, not legal advice; always confirm with current federal, state, and local guidance.

 Can THCA be shipped to my house?